-35-39 years 40-44 years >45 years % of mothers >35 years old?
+35-39 years % of mothers >35 years old?
 13 Do you record the number of births per month?
 Yes 🗌 No 14 Do you collect information on controls?
 Yes 🗌 No If yes, how do you select controls, how many per case and what information do you record about controls?
 J ETHICS AND DATA SECURITY J1 Is there legislation in your country covering the protection of medical data?
 Yes 🗌 No If yes, please specify and give year of implementation J2 Do you require patient/parent consent for case registration?
-Yes 🗌 No If yes, proportion of cases in which consent is given and comments: J3 Do you have an advisory/steering committee?
-Yes 🗌 No
+Yes 🗌 No If yes, proportion of cases in which consent is given and comments: 13 Do you have an advisory/steering committee?
+Yes 🗌 No If yes, who is represented: